Pendo Competitors: Top 5 of 2023 [In-Depth Comparison]

 [We actually compared some Appcues competitors here.]

+The Gainsight product suite provides a potent mix of data, analytics, and onboarding tools.
 You can also use Gainsight PX to send out automated emails to users that help to drive product adoption and engagement.

 GPX flips this market on its head, in my opinion.
 Many of in-app engagement solutions do not also offer analytics – or they offer analytics about the engagements only, not the actual product.
 GPX flips that paradigm by basing the engagements off of the product analytics.
 Rather than shooting off engagements into the dark, you can ensure that what users see is timely and relevant to them. – Julie P

-Mixpanel — For In-depth Product Analytics
+Pendo Competitors For In-depth Product Analytics – #5: Mixpanel

-When it comes to learning how and why your users are engaging with your product, then it’s hard to find a better tool than Mixpanel.
+When it comes to learning how and why your users are engaging with your product, then it’s hard to find a better analytics tool than Mixpanel.

 “We use Mixpanel to keep track of our funnel and make sure we’ve got nailed each element (acquisition, activation, retention).
 With Mixpanel, you can follow different cohorts of users and create funnels to see where your users fall off; this helps you identify your bottlenecks and fix them quickly.
 Being able to send your customers messages from the tool is also a huge plus!” – Cherie Foo, Content Team at UpLead

-Mixpanel is undisputably the best software when it comes to tracking product usage.
+Mixpanel is indisputably the best software when it comes to tracking product usage.
 It lets you understand why your users behave the way they do.
 It surpasses Pendo’s analytics, and the insights you collect could transform your product for the better.